Production-Grade AI Agent Architecture: Patterns That Actually Work

 - Agent decision traces for debugging

-Tools like LangSmith, Langfuse, and Arize are essential here.
+LangSmith, Langfuse, and Arize are all solid options here.

 Key Lessons

-- Test with real data — Synthetic tests miss edge cases that real users find instantly
+- Test with real data.
+Synthetic tests miss the edge cases real users find instantly.

 Enjoyed this article?